-Plain Language Description: Physical representation of how the atmosphere and ocean interact in tropical cyclone (TC) forecast models has not been evaluated in great detail.
-Near simultaneous measurements of the ocean and the atmosphere just above the ocean surface, the energy exchanges that occur between them, and how they change over time will provide a unique opportunity to evaluate how well models represent these lowest regions of storms.
+Plain Language Description: Physical representation of how the atmosphere and ocean interact in numerical forecast models of tropical cyclones (TCs) have not been fully evaluated against observations.
+Near collocated and simultaneous measurements of the ocean and the atmosphere just above the ocean surface, the energy exchanges that occur between them, and how they change over time have been lacking and require close coordination across a wide array of ocean and atmosphere observing platforms.
+This experiment will provide a unique opportunity to evaluate how well forecast models represent these lowest regions of storms.
 The observations that are collected should help improve how forecast models represent interactions between the ocean and atmosphere in hurricanes.